shivrajpro/employee-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.

+## How to run this project

+Steps:

+1.  clone the repository on your system
+2.  navigate to the project directory
+3.  run `npm install` command which creates node_modules directory
+4.  run `ng serve` command
+5.  open localhost:4200 in your browser to check the output

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.